flutter/flutter/examples/README.md

   channel](platform_channel) but the iOS version is in Swift and there is no Android version.

-## Notes
+> Notes

-Note on Gradle wrapper files in `.gitignore`:
+>>Note on Gradle wrapper files in `.gitignore`:

-Gradle wrapper files should normally be checked into source control.
-The example projects don't do that to avoid having several copies of the wrapper binary in the Flutter repo.
-Instead, the Gradle wrapper is injected by Flutter tooling, and the wrapper files are .gitignore'd to avoid making the Flutter repository dirty as a side effect of running the examples.
+>>> Gradle wrapper files should normally be checked into source control.
+>>> The exampleprojects don't do that to avoid having several copies of the wrapper binary in the Flutter repo.
+>>> Instead, the Gradle wrapper is injected by Flutter tooling,
+>>> and the wrapper files are .gitignore'd to avoid making the Flutter repository dirty as a side effect of running the examples.